 A guaranteed stop loss however, for which a small premium is charged upon trigger, guarantees to close your trade at the stop loss level you have determined, regardless of any market gapping.

-A limit order is an instruction to close out a trade at a price that is better than the current market level and is used to help lock in price targets.
+A limit order (or take profit) is an instruction to close out a trade at a price that is better than the current market level and is used to help lock in price targets.

 Standard stop losses and limit orders are free to place and can be implemented in the dealing ticket when you first place your trade, and you can also attach orders to existing open positions.

 Once open, your trade’s profit and loss will fluctuate as the market’s price moves.

 You can track market prices, see your unrealised profit/loss update in real time, attach orders to open positions and add new trades or close existing trades from your computer or smartphone.

 When you are ready to close your trade, you do the opposite to the opening trade.
 If you bought three CFDs to open, you would sell three CFDs to close.
 By closing the trade, your net open profit and loss will be realised and immediately reflected in your account cash balance.

 Please note that City Index Spread Betting and CFD accounts are FIFO.
 To read more about this please visit our help and support section.

 One important aspect of trading currencies is learning what affects their prices.
 Remember, forex pair prices will move based on the relative strengths of both currencies – so keep an eye out for any developments that might move either the base or the quote when trading.